aliper96/bestAugmentator/README.md

 ### Generate All: will do the aumentation for all the images in the folder
 ### Generate One: Just one image ( The current selected) will be augmented.
+#### Both buttuns will ask u for the the folder where you want to save the aumented images, if the labeling is enabled, it will ask for another folder to save the labels.

 ![](res/res3.JPG)